 - Avoid extremely hot foods.
 Cold foods such as ice cream or shake are OK as long as you use a spoon.

 Try to relax and practice the best oral hygiene possible and your healing should progress well.
-If you have any questions or concerns, please call the office number listed below:

 REQUEST A CONSULTATION